sourcegraph/about/handbook/marketing/adding_screenshots_screen_recording.md

 - Only capture the part of the screen that is necessary
 - Maximum width should be 750px
-- Do not use retina sizes as screenshots look fine at 1x
+- Do not use retina sizes as screenshots look fine at 1x (ratio of image size to intended display size is 1:1)
 - If needed, use screenshot annotations to further contextualize visual elements
 - Consider adding a caption below the image for additional context and information
 - Export as a PNG if the color palette is limited, else JPEG compression at 70-80% quality